 Fear not, with this simple guide you’ll soon be able to wear Chelsea boots with the hip shaking swagger of Mick Jagger.

-To create the heritage, or country look, wear suede Chelsea boots with a pair of moleskin trousers, a checked tattersall shirt and a tweed jacket.
-You may even want to throw on a woollen tie to smarten up the traditional look.
+For a traditional country and leisurely look, wear suede Chelsea boots with a pair of moleskin trousers, a checked tattersall shirt and a tweed jacket.

 What to avoid?

 Like any outfit, it is important that you think about colour.
 Tan or brown Chelsea boots are very popular, but avoid wearing them with black or charcoal outfits.

 Small heels are often part of a dress shoe or boot, but avoid overly big heels.
 Moments of nostalgia for the 1960s, could result in fashion failures and the occasional tumble.

 An overly pointy Chelsea boot, or boots with toe cap patterning should be worn with caution, as they can detract too much from the rest of an outfit.

 Trouser length is important with any shoe, but with Chelsea boots, there are some serious no-nos.
 For one, wearing shorts with Chelsea boots, in order to show some leg, will not result in increased manliness.
 Conversely, overly long trousers ruin the individuality of the boot.
 In short, show off a bit of gusset.

 In Australia many wear Chelsea boots for work.
 But if you prefer lace up options then a chunky work boot is a great choice, and is proving popular this Autumn.

 Desert boots are similar to Chelsea boots in style and also stop at the ankle.
 Often available in suede, they have just a few eyelets giving them a simple and clean look.